rubiefawn/remedy/knowledge-and-treasure/fighting-and-magical-talents.md

 ### Risky Attack

 When you make an attack, you may take a -1 penalty to the attack.
 If you hit, you gain a +1 bonus instead.

+### Second Wind

+Once per short rest, you may spend a bonus action to recover from 1 wound.

 ### Trained Immunity